Graduate Nurse Residency Program

-The "Launch into Nursing" residency program is designed to be a component of the new-graduate nurse’s formal orientation at MD Anderson.
+The Graduate Nurse Residency Program is designed to be a component of the new-graduate nurse’s formal orientation at MD Anderson.
 The clinical, leadership and socialization aspects complement one another and provide the opportunity for a well-balanced orientation into the role of registered nurse.

 New-graduate nurses will initiate professional nursing practice careers in a supportive environment committed to mentoring, coaching and learning.
 They will build confidence through a structured, professional transition-into-practice experience that is customized to individual developmental needs.
 They will also develop leadership skills that will positively impact the clinical practice environment and patient outcomes.